-Under the old law, a claim was objectively arbitrable if the parties had the power to enter into a settlement agreement on it.
-When the arbitration law was amended in 2010, the provision on objective arbitrability was also substantially changed. § 599(1) ZPO now states that all pecuniary claims that are subject to decision by the courts of law are objectively arbitrable.
-It is the legislator's intention that this shall generally apply without restriction; in case of doubt, a claim is to be classified as pecuniary.
-Thus, all claims arising from consumer law, labour law, company law, foundation law, trust law, succession law, tenancy law, law of obligations, insurance law, property law, execution law, banking law and sports law, as well as civil-law disputes from intangible property law, antitrust law and competition law are objectively arbitrable in general and without restriction.
+In the old legal situation, a claim was objectively arbitrable if the parties had the power to enter into a settlement agreement on it.
+When arbitration law was amended in 2010, the provision on objective arbitrability was also altered substantially.
+Now, it is laid down in § 599(1) ZPO that all pecuniary claims that are subject to decision by the courts of law are objectively arbitrable.
+It is the legislator's wish that this shall generally apply without limitation; if in doubt, a claim is to be qualified as pecuniary.
+Thus, all claims from consumer law, labour law, company law, foundation law, trust law, succession law, tenancy law, law of obligations, insurance law, property law, execution law, banking law, and sports law as well as civil-law disputes from intangible property law, antitrust law and competition law, are objectively arbitrable in general and without limitation.
 To a limited extent, this also applies to matters of bankruptcy law.

 Pursuant to § 599(1) ZPO, non-pecuniary claims are also objectively arbitrable, provided that the parties have the power to enter into a settlement agreement on them.
-Thus, claims from moral rights (such as from copyright) or under company law, as far as economic interests are secondary (e.g. with a charitable company object, associations, cooperative societies etc.), may be brought before a court of arbitration.
+Thus, claims from moral rights (such as from copyright) or under company law, as far as economic interests are secondary (e.g. with a charitable company object, associations, cooperative societies, etc.), may be brought before a court of arbitration.

 In § 599(3) ZPO, the legislator created an exception from arbitration that is unique for Liechtenstein.
 According to this provision, the jurisdiction of the courts of law cannot be excluded in matters of public supervision in company law.
-Under the current law, the dismissal of governing bodies of foundations (Supreme Court 7 Oct 2011, LES 2011, 187) or the challenging of resolutions of the foundation council (Supreme Court 5 Feb 2016, LES 2016, 66) are reserved for the supervisory court of law.
+Under the current law, the dismissal of governing bodies of foundations (Supreme Court 07 Oct 2011, LES 2011, 187) or the challenging of resolutions of the foundation council (Supreme Court 05 Feb 2016, LES 2016, 66) are reserved for the supervisory court of law.